djfroofy/nix-configuration/README.md

     # create symlink to local configuration (drewripper is my setup for home desktop)
     ln -s local-configuration\#\#drewripper.nix local-configuration.nix

+## Run setup to create personal and work dropins

+From the current directory run:

+    ./setup

+This will create stubs for personal and work dropins.

 ## Copy users-example and update

     cp users-example.nix users.nix